 If you’re afraid of vegan food, be brave and try Native Foods Café.
 This West Coast gourmet vegan chain located in a yurt-like round building with patio seating is not just healthy; it’s palate pleasing for non-vegans too.
-Burgers, salads, a tempting dessert menu and a “Kids Are Cool” menu with chicken nuggets and a brontosaurus burrito make this a healthy restaurant you’ll come back to.
+Burgers, salads, a tempting dessert menu and a kids menu with chicken nuggets and a brontosaurus burrito make this a healthy restaurant you’ll come back to.

 The crowd of people waiting to eat at Old Vine Café is the first clue that you’re in for a good meal.
 Breakfast, lunch and dinner are served with reservations at dinner only.
-At lunch, try the innovative Caprese Salad of Mozzarella Burrata with flash-fried arugula.
+At lunch, try a salad.
 For dinner, order from the regular menu or try one of the nine tasting menus with wine pairings.
 Parents take note that while kids are welcome at breakfast and lunch (not dinner) there are no kid-friendly menu options and they do not accommodate special requests – the grilled cheese comes stuffed with arugula and mushrooms whether or not you want it.

-Purre has a little bit of everything, from clothing to eco-friendly soaps and bath products to hot chocolate on a stick.
-It’s located in the back, near Old Vine Café and is a perfect spot to look for a gift for the person that has everything.
+Shopping at Purre means you’ll have the option to shop a little bit of everything.
+From clothing to eco-friendly soaps and bath products to hot chocolate on a stick, you can find a variety of items.
+You can find it in the back of The Camp near Old Vine Café and it is a perfect spot to look for a gift for the person that has everything.

-Not your usual shop at the mall, Outer Limits is a body piercing and custom and cosmetic tattoo salon.
-They have a selection of body jewelry, use organic inks and are known for the quality of their work.
-Peruse the artists’ galleries of work on the website for ideas for your next tattoo or piercing.
+This isn’t the type of shop you would think you’d find at The Camp.
+But, it fits in perfectly.
+Outer Limits is a body piercing and custom and cosmetic tattoo salon which offers a selection of body jewelry.
+They use organic inks and are known for the quality of their work.